For Disabled People

 Through support from Sport NZ Disability Inclusion Fund, Canoe Racing NZ has worked closely with the following organisations to develop resources, programmes and systems to support the inclusion of more disabled kiwis in paddling: Halberg Foundation, Blind Sport New Zealand, Parafed Auckland, Paralympics New Zealand, Aktive, North Shore Canoe Club, Hawkes Bay Canoe Club, Arawa Canoe Club.

-We are a paddling club, organisation or event – how can we get the PaddleAble endorsement?
+We are a paddling club, organisation or event – how can we make the PaddleAble commitment?

 We would love to help get your club, organisation or event become PaddleAble endorsed.
 Contact Aaron at Canoe Racing NZ for more information and support available.